ibexa/documentation-developer/docs/search/search_api.md

 ### Combining independent Criteria

 Criteria are independent of one another.
-This can lead to unexpected behavior, for instance because content can have multiple Locations.
+This can lead to unexpected behavior, for instance because content can have multiple locations.

 For example, a content item has two Locations: visible Location A and hidden Location B.
 You perform the following query: